-WHAT'S ON TAP IN OROVILLE

-OROVILLE WATER SYSTEM REPORT Results for the year 2018 Prepared April 2019

-Este informe contiene información muy importante sobre su agua beber.
-Tradúzcalo ó hable con alguien que lo entienda bien.
+WHAT'S ON TAP IN OROVILLE OROVILLE WATER SYSTEM REPORT Este informe contiene información Results for the year 2019 lo entienda bien.
+Prepared May 2020 muy importante sobre su agua beber.
+Tradúzcalo ó hable con alguien que

 It is time again for our Annual Quality Water Report.
 We are required by the Environmental Protection Agency to provide this report on an annual basis.
 However, our goal is and always has been to provide to you a safe and dependable supply of drinking water.
-We consider the EPA requirement a great opportunity to let you know about the water and services we have delivered to you over the last year (2018).
-This report shows our water quality data for January 1, 2018 to December 31, 2018, and what the monitoring data means.
+We consider the EPA requirement a great opportunity to let you know about the water and services we have delivered to you over the last year (2019).
+This report shows our water quality data for January 1, 2019 to December 31, 2019, and what the monitoring data means.